 Following fertilization, embryos progress through multiple stages of differentiation.
-A day 3, or cleavage stage embryo, consists of eight cells called blastomeres, each of which have the potential to develop into placenta and or fetus.
+A day 3, or cleavage-stage embryo, consists of eight cells called blastomeres, each of which has the potential to develop into placenta and or fetus.
 Day 5 embryos, or blastocysts, are made of approximately 200 cells and have clearly differentiated which cells are destined to be the placenta (trophectoderm) and which will become the fetus (inner cell mass).

 So, which biopsy technique is the safest??

 Research recently performed at RMANJ and published in a peer-reviewed journal (Fertility & Sterility) demonstrates that day 3 biopsy is harmful to embryos, resulting in a 39% reduction in the embryo’s chance to become a healthy baby.
 Obtaining a small amount of genetic DNA from the trophectoderm at the blastocyst stage (day 5) did not impair the embryo’s ability to implant.
 Furthermore, trophectoderm biopsy has been shown to be more accurate than cleavage-stage biopsy because there is more DNA for genetic analysis.